It’s tax time: don’t overlook tax deductions in your bankruptcy case.

 Tax deductions lurk in the most unlikely places.

-If your Chapter 13 plan is catching up home loan arrears, look at your trustee’s annual report for some deductible mortgage interest.
+If your Chapter 13 plan is catching up home loan arrears, there’s a deduction hiding in the trustee’s disbursement records.

 Most likely, the lender’s filed proof of claim in the bankruptcy case is full of interest on the loan which accrued but was not paid before the case was filed.